simplocms/docs/docs/theme/database.md

 ## Seeds

 > **!!!!
-WARNING !!!!
 TODO: Database Seeders in theme does not work now at all!
-> Text below will be changed**
+Text below will be changed !!!!**

 ### Make Seeders